-- Through the procurement of goods and services, with a focus on Tier 1 suppliers, ensure our supply chain decarbonises in line with our overall emissions reductions - Reduce business air travel emissions and offset via credible offset scheme. - Support reduction in employee vehicle commuting emissions by 15%. - Reducing the emissions intensity of capital works (including construction) by 25%. - Reducing total waste by 30% and recovering high-value deposit recycling materials. - Reducing mains water usage by 20% by connecting to an integrated water recycling.
+- Through the procurement of goods and services, with a focus on Tier 1 suppliers, ensure our supply chain decarbonises to achieve 10% reduction in emissions intensity from purchased goods compared BAU. - Reduce business air travel emissions\ and offset via credible offset scheme. - Support reduction in employee vehicle commuting emissions by 15%. - Reducing the emissions intensity of capital works (including construction) by 25%. - Reducing total waste by 30% and recovering high-value deposit recycling materials. - · Reducing mains water usage by 20%.

-^{}Decarbonisation targets will be updated against a 2023 baseline to represent the normalisation of business travel following the COVID-19 pandemic.
+\Decarbonisation targets was updated against a 2019 baseline to represent the normalisation of business travel before and following the COVID-19 pandemic.